blackflux/smart-fs/README.md

 - `.js`: Loads file using [require](https://nodejs.org/api/modules.html#modules_require_id), but invalidating the cache before doing so.
 - `.*`: Treats file as text file and loads as array of lines.

-### smartWrite(filepath. content, options = { treatAs = null })
+### smartWrite(filepath. content, options = { treatAs = null, mergeStrategy = (existing, changeset) => changeset })

 Serialize and write content to file based on file extension.

+The file and all necessary folders are created if not present.

 The file is only actually written if the content has changed.
 Returns true if the file was written, false otherwise.

 The following extension are handled in order: